-The C.A.R.E-WHO Alliance is the first-ever alliance of companies, professionals, and organizations to put positive pressure on the Booby Traps® to help make the marketplace safe, supportive and positive when it comes to infant feeding– in hospitals and health providers’ offices, in stores and public spaces, at work and among friends and family.
+The C.A.R.E-WHO Alliance is the first-ever alliance of companies, professionals, and organizations to put positive pressure on the Booby Traps® to help make the 360 degree world around expecting and new moms safe, supportive and positive when it comes to infant feeding– in hospitals and health providers’ offices, in stores and public spaces, at work and among friends and family.
 Our Allies are making a long-term investment in protecting healthy infant feeding and are positioned as trustworthy for expecting moms, new parents, and the public.

 Moms deserve the C.A.R.E.-WHO Alliance.
 Daily they are being bombarded with information about infant feeding from everywhere, but not all of it is reliable, and much of it undermines infant feeding decisions and breastfeeding success rates.
 All expecting and new moms deserve to know what businesses have their backs during the most vulnerable period of motherhood, just as they deserve to know which car seat is safest, which health care providers to trust, and which blogs or websites to turn to for accurate information.
 Following in the footsteps of other trusted seals, the C.A.R.E.-WHO Alliance steers consumers toward those businesses with an attractive and instantly recognizable symbol.
 Every company that has earned the right to call itself WHO-Code Compliant deserves to be recognized.